Carotid artery stenosis: Diagnosis

+Calculators have been developed to facilitate grading of carotid stenosis per NASCET criteria.

 Screening

-The U.S. Preventive Services Task Force (USPSTF) recommends against routine screening for carotid artery stenosis in those without symptoms as of 2021.
+The U.S. Preventive Services Task Force recommends against routine screening for carotid artery stenosis in those without symptoms as of 2021.

 While routine population screening is not advised, the American Heart Association and the Society for Vascular Surgery recommend screening in those diagnosed with related medical conditions or have risk factors for carotid artery disease.
 Screening is recommended for people who have: